Imajin

-Imajin is an American R&B boy band that is known for their hit "Shorty (You Keep Playing With My Mind)" featuring Keith Murray.
-The group also made a version of this song with (rapper) Mr. Cheeks of the rap group The Lost Boyz.
+Imajin was an American R&B boy band that is known for their hit "Shorty (You Keep Playing With My Mind)" with Keith Murray.
+The group also made a version of this song with Mr. Cheeks of the rap group The Lost Boyz.
 This single peaked at number 25 on the Billboard Hot 100, number 20 on Billboard's Hot R&B/Hip-Hop Songs chart and number 22 in the UK Singles Chart in 1998.